Mr. Song and Dance Man

 The good humor comes in useful for interviews like this when he is inevitably asked whether he regrets not patenting the world’s first karaoke machine, which he invented in 1971.

-After 34 years, during which his unlikely contraption has conquered every corner of the globe, accompanied by the sound of a billion strangled, drink-sodden earthling voices, the question must sound like the whistling of an approaching bomb.
+After 34 years, during which his unlikely contraption has conquered every corner of the globe, accompanied by the sound of a billion strangled, drink-sodden earthling voices in need of some singing tips, the question must sound like the whistling of an approaching bomb.
 But the smile stays.

 “I’m not an inventor,” says the 65-year old in his small Osaka office.
 “I simply put things that already exist together, which is completely different.
 I took a car stereo, a coin box and a small amp to make the karaoke.
 Who would even consider patenting something like that?”

 “Some people say he lost 150 million dollars,” says Inoue’s friend and local academic Robert Scott Field.
 “If it was me I’d be crying in the corner, but he’s a happy guy who loves people.
 I think it blows his mind to find that he has touched so many peoples’ lives.”

 Many in Japan now know, thanks to TV specials and a new movie biopic, that Inoue was a rhythmically challenged drummer in a dodgy Kobe covers band when he hit on the idea of pre-recording his own backing tracks.